Too Late for Goodbyes

-"Too Late for Goodbyes" is the first single (second in the U.S.) from Julian Lennon's 1984 album Valotte.
+"Too Late for Goodbyes" is the first single (second in the US) from Julian Lennon's debut studio album Valotte (1984).
 It featured the harmonica of Jean "Toots" Thielemans, and it was a top-10 hit, reaching No. 6 in the UK Singles Chart in November 1984, and No. 5 on the Billboard Hot 100 singles chart in late March 1985.
 B-side "Big Mama" has been described by Lennon as "semi-hard rock".

-Cash Box said that "a galloping reggae backbeat and some exquisite Muscle Shoals guitar work back up Lennon’s spare lyric phrasing and lend the song a strong ride."
+Cash Box said that "a galloping reggae backbeat and some exquisite Muscle Shoals guitar work back up Lennon's spare lyric phrasing and lend the song a strong ride."

-"Too Late for Goodbyes" peaked at #1 on 16 March 1985 at the U.S. Adult Contemporary chart, spending two weeks at the top of this chart.
+"Too Late for Goodbyes" peaked at #1 on 16 March 1985 at the US Adult Contemporary chart, spending two weeks at the top of this chart.
 The music video for the song was directed by Sam Peckinpah, and produced by Martin Lewis.
 To date, it is the most successful song of Lennon's career.

-This song was dedicated to Julian's late father John Lennon, who was killed in 1980, though Julian Lennon has stated that the song was not about his relationship with his father, but was instead about a woman.